devopshobbies/boundary-vault-stack/README.md

 - [ ] Using `Terraform` **Vsphere** provider, provision a vm on an ESXI server based on [ specs ](./provision/specs.txt).

-- [ ] When handling Provisions with `Ansible`, Choose which Provider to provision Based on a User-Defined or Environment variable.

 - [ ] Add `Terraform` Remote Backend option for Boundary and Vault.
 - [ ] Add other Vault auth methods using `Terraform`.